The ultimate FAQ for business scenario planning

 What is scenario planning?

-Essentially, scenario planning is a means of evaluating the results of different outcomes.
+It’s a means of evaluating the results of different outcomes.
 You’re estimating the value of a proposed business decision, be it an investment or more of a general decision.
-Investopedia defines scenario planning:
+Test variables through the scenario planner to make informed decisions.

-So in a real-life example, you might want to invest in a new piece of equipment for your business.
-We spoke to Michael Tyrell of Beautiful Print a while back, who needed to do exactly that.
+Let’s say you want to invest in a new piece of equipment for your business.
+We spoke to Futrli-user Michael Tyrell of Beautiful Print a while back, who needed to do exactly that.
+He knew that investing in new machinery would increase his revenue overall but wanted a timeframe for a return.
+He says:

 “We broke [the potential investment] down in the end into three scenarios.
 We were able to drill right down and look at the profits it was creating over our 5-year plan, and the effect it would have on the bank balance as well.
 It’s very clever and the Dashboard made it so easy to understand – the impact each scenario would have on my business was so clear.”